-THIS Institute is working with RAND Europe and the Health Services Management Centre at the University of Birmingham on a rapid scoping study looking at the evidence needs of NHS organisations’ boards, and effective ways of communicating evidence to them.
+THIS Institute worked with RAND Europe and the Health Services Management Centre at the University of Birmingham on a rapid scoping study looking at the evidence needs of NHS organisations’ boards, and effective ways of communicating evidence to them.

-The study involves qualitative interviews with board-level leaders across several organisations in English healthcare.
-The research covers case studies of various types of board, including NHS provider organisations and new integrated care systems.
-In each case study, the team is carrying out interviews with a range of board members, including clinical, non-clinical, executive and non-executive roles.
+The study involved qualitative interviews with board-level leaders across several organisations in English healthcare.
+The research covered case studies of various types of board, including NHS provider organisations and new integrated care systems.
+In each case study, the team carried out interviews with a range of board members, including clinical, non-clinical, executive and non-executive roles.

 The types of research evidence used by NHS boards are diverse, and include clinical research evidence, evidence from health services research and organisational and management research.